 Throughout the Blue Ridge Mountains, flowering shrubs like pink azaleas and mountain laurels provide a dazzling spectacle of brightness on hilltops as delicate wildflowers carpet the forest floor in color.
 Here, you will find a veritable Garden of Eden.
 More native species of plants exist in Shenandoah than throughout all of Europe – with more than 1,100 flowering plants and 18 varietals of orchids.
 There are also 47 species of ferns and mosses and 100s of different kinds of fungi.

-The march of flowers begins as the lengthening days and warmer temperatures revitalize bloodroot and coltsfoot.
-In April, the periwinkle, dogwood, and columbine bloom, while birds are courting and building nests.
-May brings azaleas, golden ragwort, violets, and marsh marigold.
-From June, there is a vivid succession of black-eyed Susans, delicate Queen Anne’s lace, asters, mountain laurel, and evening primrose.
+The annual processional of blossoms starts as the lengthening days, and warmer temperatures revitalize bloodroot and coltsfoot in March.
+Then in April periwinkle, dogwood, and columbine are in bloom, as birds begin to court and build their nests.
+With May, comes azaleas, golden ragwort, violets, and marsh marigold.
+Finally, in June and on into summer, there is a continual blossoming of black-eyed Susans, delicate Queen Anne’s lace, asters, mountain laurel, and evening primrose.